playerony/react-javascript-boilerplate/README.md

 ### Shell

-- `clean-node-modules` - Remove node_modules directory with rimraf command.
+- `remove-node-modules` - Remove node_modules directory with rimraf command.
-- `reinstall-node-modules` - Invokes `clean-node-modules` and `yarn install`.
+- `reinstall-node-modules` - Invokes `remove-node-modules` and `yarn install`.
 - `gcb` - (git-create-branch) Create and checkout on the branch with the given name.
 - `gpc` - (git-push-changes) Commit and push all files on a current branch with the given commit message.